Tips for Finding Good Nutrition Information

 I found an abstract of a review article that hinted at a link between excess B12 and skin conditions.
 The abstract says:

-“Additionally, several dermatologic conditions, including vitiligo, aphthous stomatitis, atopic dermatitis, and acne are related to cobalamin excess or deficiency8.”
+“Additionally, several dermatologic conditions, including vitiligo, aphthous stomatitis, atopic dermatitis, and acne are related to cobalamin excess or deficiency.”

 That doesn’t seem like a very strong link to me, especially given that vitamin B12 is a essential nutrient that is often lacking in vegan and plant-based diets.
 If you research each of those skin conditions and B12, not only do the first articles that come up have the terms “B12 deficiency”, many of them are about using B12 as a treatment for the condition.

 I’m going to keep taking my B12 supplement.
-The risk of acne from the supplement is less than the risk of having B12 deficiency10.
+The risk of acne from the supplement is less than the risk of having B12 deficiency.

 To encourage myself back into health eating habits I bought lots of fruit and I have them in a bowl on my kitchen counter.
 I have carrots to eat raw and lots of nuts to snack on.